Bios – Combined experiences of over 100 years

 Deborah Cheney began fishkeeping thirty years ago.
 In 1986, her passion for tropical fish led to an aquarist position with New England Aquarium Services.
 In 1989 Deborah became Vice President, a position she holds today.
 Deborah has attended Southern Maine Vocational Tech, majoring in fishery science and general biology.
 In addition to servicing aquariums, she was a major player in the operation of Aquatic Concepts, a premier aquarium store, owned by New England Aquarium Services.
 Deborah specializes in African Cichlids and general aquarium fish health.
 Deborah served as Secretary of the Maine State Aquarist Society from 1992-1999.
 Deborah manages the fresh water breeding program for North East Aquatic Technologies, working with students from the University of New England.
 Other than tropical fish keeping Debbie’s favorite past time is boating and snorkeling in both lakes, the Gulf of Maine, Florida Keys and Mexico.

-Nate has been a hobbyist for a few years in high school and started working for NEAS during that time.
+Nate Blanchard is our freshwater specialist and has been a hobbyist for a few years in high school and started working for NEAS during that time.
 Since then, He has attended the University of Maine and recently moved back down to Southern Maine to complete his Aquaculture undergrad.
 Nate is back at it and looking forward to new opportunities.